Port51/DX11Renderer/README.md

 This is a tiled renderer inspired by the Rise of the Tomb Raider renderer, shown here: https://www.elopezr.com/the-rendering-of-rise-of-the-tomb-raider/

+It's still a work-in-progress, and here are the results so far:

+(todo: pictures!)

 ## Features:
 * Core
     *	Tiled deferred lighting